AdobeDocs/dynamic-media-classic.en/help/using/administration-setup.md

 You can use the following user list-filtering techniques:

-* **Filter by group** - Select the **[!UICONTROL By Group]** menu and choose an option to narrow the list to users in a group.
+* **Filter by group**: Select the **[!UICONTROL By Group]** menu and choose an option to narrow the list to users in a group.

-* **Filter by user role** - Select the **[!UICONTROL By User Role]** menu and choose an option to narrow the list to users or administrators of different types.
+* **Filter by user role**: Select the **[!UICONTROL By User Role]** menu and choose an option to narrow the list to users or administrators of different types.

-* **Filter by field name** - Select **[!UICONTROL Enable Filter By Field]**.
+* **Filter by field name**: Select **[!UICONTROL Enable Filter By Field]**.
 Then select the **[!UICONTROL By Field Name]** menu, choose a column for filtering the list, and select the Filter Character menu and choose a letter.
 The list is filtered on one of the columns by the letter that you chose.
 To see the full list, deselect the **[!UICONTROL Enable Filter By Field]** option.

-* **Filter out invalid users** - Deselect **[!UICONTROL Include Invalid]**.
+* **Filter out invalid users**: Deselect **[!UICONTROL Include Invalid]**.
 The search results display only users who are in the system.
 Invalid users have been deleted from the system and the accounts that you administer.

-* **Sort by column heading** - Select a heading to sort all users by their status, alphabetically by first name, last name, or email, by user role, or by valid/invalid status.
+* **Sort by column heading**: Select a heading to sort all users by their status, alphabetically by first name, last name, or email, by user role, or by valid/invalid status.

 If you have many users, you can limit the size of the list by selecting the Max List Size menu and choosing a number.